Selecting Compression Therapy Products

 Not Just for the Legs!

 Lymphedema or swelling can occur in your arms as well, and in that case, you may want an arm sleeve or gauntlet, which come in a variety of designs and color variations.
-Check out the stylish Sunburst Compression Arm Sleeve by LympheDivas, for example.
+Check out the Juzo Compression Arm Sleeve.
 In the end, it is very important to get the right fit to get the most out of your compression therapy hosiery.
 If you are unsure what size you might need, we have several sizing charts to help you narrow it down.

 Choosing a Compression Pump

 Some people may need a more concentrated, home-based therapy.
 In such a case, you're probably shopping for a compression pump.
 These specially designed pumps help prevent deep vein thrombosis, help with circulating blood flow, as well as reducing the swelling of legs or arms through active pump pressure.
-Pumps operate through use of a sequential compression technique that mimics the body's lymphatic system by moving lymphatic fluid through the body via a multi-chamber pump system.
-Some pumps come equipped with alternating pressure, such as the CircuFlow 5200 Multi Chamber Compression Pump with Two Mode Selections, which are particularly beneficial for individuals with excess edema or brawny tissue.
+Pumps operate through the use of a sequential compression technique that mimics the body's lymphatic system by moving lymphatic fluid through the body via a multi-chamber pump system.
+Some pumps come equipped with alternating pressure, such as the CircuFlow 5200 Multi-Chamber Compression Pump with Two-Mode Selections, which are particularly beneficial for individuals with excess edema or brawny tissue.

-When shopping for a compression pump, there are many important factors to consider, such as pressure, cycle and sleeves.
+When shopping for a compression pump, there are many important factors to consider, such as pressure, cycle, and sleeves.
 Choosing the right sleeves is very important to ensure the best treatment.
-Furthermore, some pumps have a bilateral compression feature, which allows two people to use the same pump at the same time, such as the CircuFlow 5150 Intermittent Pneumatic Compression Pump.
+Furthermore, some pumps have a bilateral compression feature, which allows two people to use the same pump at the same time.
 Bilateral pumps are also great for decongesting certain vital areas, like the arms or pelvis.

 In order to get the most value out of your compression therapy, we recommend making a well-informed purchase.
 So whether you are purchasing a compression therapy option to relieve swelling, improve blood flow, or decrease the symptoms of venostasis ulcers and stasis dermatitis, make sure your doctor gives you all the information you need before you start shopping at Vitality Medical.